-Demand for real estate and rental property in Huntsville is so high that there’s only about a five-week supply of housing inventory listed for sale today.
+Demand for real estate and rental property in Huntsville is so strong that there’s only a four-week supply of housing inventory listed for sale today (as of December 2020).
+That’s the lowest the housing supply has been in Huntsville over the past 20 years.

 Developers in the Huntsville metro area simply haven’t been able to keep up with demand.
 A low supply of housing helps to explain why rent rates in the city grew by 9% last year and why one major financial publication ranks Huntsville among the top seven smaller towns worth your investment dollars.